njeleniauskas/jslib/display-switcher-composite/readme.md

 ### HTML
 Beyond the `CompositeNavigation` requirements, the HTML of the component needs a few extra things to function properly.

 First, controls need to have a selection attribute (like `aria-selected`) to express the state of that control.
 These attributes depend on the exact implementaion desired.
-For example, if a view switcher is built using aria `radiogroup` roles, `aria-checked` is needed for the selected attribute.
+For example, if a display switcher is built using aria `radiogroup` roles, `aria-checked` is needed for the selected attribute.

 Second, both controls and views need a data- attribute to store a common value that links the control to that view (or views).
 An example is the following: